Professor Katherine Daniell

 • Design and coordination of participatory processes for decision-aiding and conflict management

-• Leadership, futures-thinking, capacity building, education and knowledge management
+• Leadership, futures-thinking, capability building, education and knowledge management

 Biography

-Katherine is a Professor in the 3A Institute - the ANU's first innovation institute with the mission of building a new branch of engineering to take AI-enabled cyber-physical systems safely, responsibly and sustainably to scale - based in the School of Cybernetics, and Professor of Environmental Policy in the Fenner School of Environment and Society.
+Katherine is a Professor in the ANU's School of Cybernetics, the Institute for Water Futures and the Fenner School of Environment and Society.
 Katherine's current research work focusses on collaborative approaches to policy, action and education for sustainable development.
-In this field, she has recently worked in Europe and the Asia-Pacific on projects related to international science and technology cooperation, water governance, risk management, sustainable urban development, politics and cultures of innovation and new technologies, and climate change adaptation.
-Katherine has produced over 100 academic publications including 4 books and a diverse range of book chapters, papers, reports and edited collections.
+In this field, she has recently worked in Europe and the Asia-Pacific on projects related to international science and technology cooperation, water governance, cybernetics and AI-enabled systems, risk management, sustainable urban development, politics and cultures of innovation, and climate change adaptation.
+Katherine has produced over 100 academic and policy-relevant publications including 4 books and a diverse range of book chapters, papers, reports, submissions and edited collections.

 Publications